VisualFP/docs/SA/design_concept/content/design/design_specification_sum_type_destruction.typ

 - It is not possible to specify multiple overlapping patterns, which are matched against in order of definition.
-- It is not possible to combine patterns patterns into more complex patterns.
+- It is not possible to combine patterns into more complex patterns.
 - It is not possible to specify a default case.

 This list is not exhaustive, but it already shows how the lack of